robinmin/gin-starter/README.md

 A simple starter to create Gin based applications.

 #### Features
-- log/slog : new standard logging mechanism
+- log/slog : new standard logging mechanism for golang
 - enable sqlc for db schema and migration management mechanism

 #### To do list